 If you only plan to pump occasionally, there’s no need to spend a lot of money buying a double electric breast pump when you can get by with a less expensive unit.

-The Medela Swing offers portability, ease of use and gives you the option of using batteries or a power cord.
-You’ll also get the same freedom of controlling the setting like you will with a double electric pump.
+The Medela Swing offers portability, ease of use, and gives you the option of using batteries or a power cord.
+You’ll also get the same freedom of controlling the setting as you would with a double electric pump.

 It will be enough to keep your baby supplied with breast milk while you can’t be there with her.